JohnWeisz/TypedJSON/readme.md

 TypedJSON requires type-detection and considers wrapped primitives as their corresponding primitive type.
 For example, `Number` is always treated as `number` (note the case-difference), and no distinction can be made.

+## Angular 8

+With angular 8 there were changes to the default config of tsc and some options that are required are missing (https://github.com/angular/angular/issues/31495).
+To use TypedJSON you need to modify you tsconfig.json to include both `experimentalDecorators` and `emitDecoratorMetadata`.

+With Angular 8 you also do not need to install `reflect-metadata` as it is already included in `core-js`.
+However, you still need to instruct ng cli to include it in the build.
+Add `import 'core-js/proposals/reflect-metadata';` to you polyfills.ts.

+You can see all the necessary changes along with an example project here: https://github.com/Neos3452/test-typed-json/commit/5ce6f6bfd3b35dbb3fcfe14c28f0691036969934

 ## License

 TypedJSON is licensed under the MIT License.